nkabrown/polyptych/README.md

 "This may be an extinction event for small businesses and franchises." – Mike Davis

 Note parallels between "flow" and one of the principles from Daniel Willingham's book _Why Don't Students Like School?_ that “People are naturally curious, but we are not naturally good thinkers; unless the cognitive conditions are right, we will avoid thinking.”
 I paraphrase the point of this principle as "Setting yourself up for success is important because you will only continue if your cognitve work is successful."
 While "flow [which occurs] when a person's skills are fully involved in overcoming a challenge that is just about manageable."

+Very nice collection of Lenten meditations in this time of COVID [Emily's Days](https://savedbydesign.wordpress.com/category/emilys-days/)

+"Deafness to everyone but yourself is the coronavirus of humanity."